jordanmata15/Bookstore/README.md

 # Bookstore

 An inventory used to manage books.
-Supports memento pattern for periodically saving a snapshot of the database (default 10 commands) and command pattern for logging a list of commands since the last snapshot.
+Supports memento pattern for periodically saving a snapshot of the database (default is 10 commands) and command pattern for logging a list of commands since the last snapshot.

 In this way, in the event of a system crash, the snapshot can be restored and commands replayed to recover the state of the database exactly as it was at the time of the crash.